mlab817/faqs/src/national-fisheries-research-and-development-institute/what-is-the-relationship-of-national-stock-assessment-program-(nsap)-to-the-establishment-of-fisheri.md

 ---
  title: What is the relationship of National Stock Assessment Program (NSAP) to the establishment of Fisheries Management Areas (FMAs) in the country?

-tags: ["relationship","national","stock","assessment","program","nsap","establishment","fisheries","management","areas","fmas","country"]

  ---

-### National Fisheries Research and Development Institute
+## National Fisheries Research and Development Institute

-## What is the relationship of National Stock Assessment Program (NSAP) to the establishment of Fisheries Management Areas (FMAs) in the country?
+# What is the relationship of National Stock Assessment Program (NSAP) to the establishment of Fisheries Management Areas (FMAs) in the country?

  - The NFRDI plays a critical role in providing science-based information needed for each Fisheries Management Area.
 The 12 FMAs were established based on considerations of stocks boundary/range/ distribution, structure of fisheries as well as administrative divisions (Fisheries Administrative Order No. 263, s.
 2019).